Orbital Fingerprint of Topological Fermi Arcs in a Weyl Semimetal

+The monopnictides TaAs and TaP are well-established Weyl semimetals.
+Yet, a precise assignment of Fermi arcs, accomodating the predicted chiral charge of the bulk Weyl points, has been difficult in these systems, and the topological character of different surface features in the Fermi surface is not fully understood.
+Here, employing a joint analysis from linear dichroism in angle-resolved photoemission and first-principles calculations, we unveil the orbital texture on the full Fermi surface of TaP(001).
+We observe pronounced switches in the orbital texture at the projected Weyl nodes, and show how they facilitate a topological classification of the surface band structure.
+Our findings establish a critical role of the orbital degrees of freedom in mediating the surface-bulk connectivity in Weyl semimetals.

-The discovery of topological insulators gave birth to the present field of topological quantum states in crystalline solids \cite{Hasan:10.11}.
+The discovery of topological insulators gave birth to the field of topological quantum states in crystalline solids \cite{Hasan:10.11}.
 In a recent breakthrough, the notion of topological phases of matter was extended from insulators to gapless semimetals \cite{Wan:11,Burkov:11,Bradlyn:16,Armitage:18}.
-A paradigmatic example is the Weyl semimetal\cite{Xu:15,Lv:15}, whose band structure features topologically protected band touching points near the Fermi level, called Weyl nodes.
+A paradigmatic example is the Weyl semimetal \cite{Wan:11,Burkov:11,huang:15,Weng:15,Xu:15,Lv:15,Turner:13,Sun:15,inoue:16,Armitage:18}, whose band structure features topologically protected band touching points near the Fermi level, called Weyl nodes.
 Probably the most striking manifestation of the topological properties in a Weyl semimetal is the existence of unconventional Fermi-arc surface states.
-As a function of surface momentum, these states form non-closed Fermi-surface segments that connect to the surface projections of two bulk Weyl nodes of opposite chirality\cite{Wan:11,Burkov:11}.
-Near such projected Weyl nodes, the Fermi arc transcends into a bulk state and its wave function delocalizes into the bulk of the crystal.
-This transcendence regime is fundamental to the topological physics of Weyl semimetals, and it underlies unique electronic\cite{Potter:14} and spectroscopic\cite{inoue:16} phenomena in topological semimetals in general, such as non-local Weyl orbits \cite{moll:16}.
+As a function of surface momentum, these states form non-closed Fermi-surface segments that connect to the surface projections of a pair of bulk Weyl nodes of opposite chirality \cite{Wan:11,Burkov:11}.

-In this work we reveal the critical role of the orbital degree of freedom in mediating the topological surface-bulk connectivity in Weyl semimetals.
-Employing angle-resolved photoemission experiments and first-principles calculations, we unveil a complex orbital texture of the Fermi surface in the Weyl semimetal TaP.
-Our measurements evidence rapid rearrangements in orbital composition of the surface states near projected Weyl nodes, and show that arcs connecting different pairs of Weyl points feature distinct orbital symmetries.

-Previous works on topological insulators and topological crystalline insulators uncovered the importance of orbital textures for a realistic description of the topological surface states and a variety of their properties \cite{Hasan:10.11,Kim:12,cao:13,zeljkovic:14,xie:14}.
-In Weyl semimetals, pronounced modulations of the Fermi-arc spin texture near projected Weyl points\cite{Sun:15} as well as a highly momentum-dependent orbital texture\cite{Xu:16} have been predicted by first-principles calculations.
-Yet, experimentally such orbital dependences in the surface electronic structure of Weyl semimetals have remained elusive.